f4exb/sdrangel/plugins/channeltx/modatv/readme.md

 ![ATV Modulator plugin GUI](../../../doc/img/ATVMod_plugin.png)

-<h2>1: Frequency shift from center frequency of reception direction</h2>
+<h2>1: <s>Frequency shift from center frequency of reception direction</s></h2>

 The "+/-" button on the left side of the dial toggles between positive and negative shift.

 <h2>2: Frequency shift from center frequency of reception value</h2>

 Use the wheels to adjust the frequency shift in Hz from the center frequency of reception.
+Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.

 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.

 <h2>3: Sample rate data</h2>